For us Dominicans, there is no need to dress up an avocado, but you can fancify it a bit in this simple Ensalada de Aguacate (Avocado Salad).

 No, we don't eat guacamole, but we love, LOVE avocados.
 I may have even shown up to a Dominican restaurant with an aguacate de emergencia, in case they don't have any.
 Seriously.

 Typically we serve our avocados in chunks or slices with our meals, but if you're feeling like serving it a bit more refined, this colorful avocado salad will do it.
 Think of it as avocado "con ropa de misa".

 What else can you put in an avocado salad?

 Sweet corn, diced cucumber, diced tomatoes, and even lettuce.
 Get creative, avocado goes with nearly everything.

 - 2 large avocados, (or 3 small ones)

 - 2 tablespoons of lime juice

-- Peel and slice (or dice) the avocados and mix with the lime juice, onions and pepper.
+- Making salad: Peel and dice the avocados and mix with the lime juice.
+Combine with, onions and peppers.

 - Making dressing: Mix the vinegar. oil and salt.